Comptonia columbiana: History and classification

 The first fossils for Comptonia columbiana were collected from outcrops of the Allenby Formation along the Similkameen River near Princeton, and from Tranquille Formation outcrops near Kamloops.
 These were examined and described by John William Dawson (1890) as a new species, along with several fossils Dawson placed into the species "Myrica (Comptonia) cuspidata".
 The fossils were briefly mentioned again by Edward Wilber Berry (1906) in his revision of the fossil record of Comptonia.
 Based on the descriptions and illustrations provided by Dawson, Berry included the M. cuspidata fossil in "Comptonia dryandrifolia", and the Comptonia columbiana fossil in Comptonia difformis, both from the Miocene of Europe.

 The species received little attention in the following years and was not revisited until renewed collection of fossils from the Klondike Mountain Formation in and around the town of Republic during the late 1970s through the 1980s resulted in additional Comptonia fossils being recovered.
 In their monograph of the flora, Jack Wolfe and Wesley Wehr (1987) placed the Republic fossils into Comptonia columbiana without comment on Berry's 1906 synonymizations of the original fossils.
 Wolfe and Wehr viewed the referral of fossils collected by Brown to Comptonia hesperia as incorrect based on the leaf morphology, and treated the fossils as part of a distinct valid species.

-Comptonia columbiana has been used in phylogenetic research as an oldest confirmed member of Myricaceae.
+Comptonia columbiana has been used in phylogenetic research as the oldest confirmed member of Myricaceae.
 During the study of Morella rubra and its relationships in the family Liu et al (2015) utilized C. columbiana for a calibration species anchored at 49 mya rooting the Comptonia peregrina outgroup data.